-As of 31 March 2023, subject to the agreement by the tax authorities, a subsidiary of the Group has unutilised tax losses amounting to approximately \$23.5 million (2022 - \$31.2 million) available for offset against future profits.
+As of 31 March 2024, subject to the agreement by the tax authorities, a subsidiary of the Group has unutilised tax losses amounting to approximately \$35.7 million (2023 - \$23.5 million) available for offset against future profits.
 No deferred tax arising from unutilised tax losses has been recognised due to the unpredictability of future profit streams.

 Utilisation of such losses is subject to the retention of majority shareholders and agreement of the Inland Revenue Authority of Singapore.
-These subsidiaries have not recognised any deferred tax benefits in respect of such tax losses which may be available for offsetting against profits due to the unpredictability of future profit streams.
+The subsidiary has not recognised any deferred tax benefits in respect of such tax losses which may be available for offsetting against profits due to the unpredictability of future profit streams.